aldoaldaco/polymer/README.md

 ## Description

-This is a part of the Polymer course
+This is a part of Polymer course

 https://docs.google.com/presentation/d/1pUXdXtZDcyFNe9jMIXkNIzBMDgcZTIA-zrufrDc0oYI/edit?usp=sharing